-The foundation answered the need to modernize the country which a little more than two decades before had become independent from Spain.
-It replaced the Real Universidad de San Felipe, which was established in 1738.
+The foundation of the university came as an answer to the need to modernize the country which had become independent from Spain a little more than two decades before.
+It replaced the Real Universidad de San Felipe, established in 1738.